 - 7. Access to food.
 Since 2018 the country has experienced continuous deterioration in the food security situation: 12.4 million girls, women, men and boys are currently considered to be food-insecure, by far the highest number ever recorded; 1.3 million people are severely food-insecure, more than twice as many as in 2019; and an additional 1.8 million people are at risk of food insecurity. - 8.
 Extremely high levels of food insecurity persist due to loss of livelihoods, high unemployment rates (especially among women and young people), reduced household purchasing power and extreme food price inflation.
 At the end of 2020, as a result of the depreciation of the Syrian pound, food prices were 236 percent higher than the year before, reaching levels 29 times the five-year pre-crisis average. - 9.
-Households headed by women have a poorer food security status than households headed by men.
+Households headed by women have a poorer food security status than households headed by men and may be increasingly exposed to exploitation and abuse.
 Households with family members with disabilities have higher monthly expenditure than those without disabilities and only a quarter of them report having sufficient income. - 10.
 Current projections indicate that the food security situation is likely to deteriorate further before any significant recovery materializes.
 As such, self-sufficiency or significant livelihood recovery remains unlikely for the crisis-affected population in the near term. - 11.
 End malnutrition.
-More than 4.6 million boys and girls age 6-59 months and pregnant and lactating women and girls (PLWG) are at risk of undernutrition and in need of services for the prevention and treatment of malnutrition.
-Acute malnutrition prevalence has been relatively low in recent years (although with significant geographic variations) while chronic malnutrition was a persistent nutrition problem even before the current crisis.
+More than 4.6 million boys and girls age 6-59 months and pregnant and lactating women and girls (PLWG) are at risk of undernutrition and in need of services for the